dimsemenov/PhotoSwipe/website/documentation/faq.md

 Use another gallery script ([1](http://dimsemenov.com/plugins/magnific-popup/), [2](http://dimsemenov.com/plugins/royal-slider/gallery/)), or find a way:

 - You can read size of an image by downloading only small part of it ([PHP version](http://stackoverflow.com/questions/4635936/super-fast-getimagesize-in-php), [Ruby](https://github.com/sdsykes/fastimage), [Node.js](http://stackoverflow.com/a/20111234/331460)).
-- You can store size of an image directly in its filename and parse it on frontend during PhotoSwipe initialization.
+- You can store size of an image directly in its filename and parse it on frontend during PhotoSwipe initialization (`gettingData` event in API section).
 - Most CMS store size of an image in a database and have API to retrieve it.
 - Most web API (Facebook, 500px, Instagram, Flickr, Twitter, YouTube, Vimeo etc.) return a size of images.